10 Ways Your Body Will Thank You For Getting Sober

 Benefit #8: Your Relationships Improve

 This is a physical, mental, and emotional benefit.
 Recovery helps us to heal broken relationships and be more expressive to those we love.
-Social and romantic connections can really improve and deepen when formed in sobriety.
+Social and romantic connections can improve and deepen when formed in sobriety.

 Benefit #9: Your Self-Esteem and Confidence Will Grow